TylerFrydenlund/portfolio/README.md

 ## About this Portfolio Repo

 This repo demonstrates my cababilities as a front and backend web engineer.
 This "website" is an application called ["Shark Business" or "Shark Biz"](https://www.youtube.com/watch?v=oSuCu6vquno).
 Where the user can add employee's via a webpage.
 The webpage made in HTML 5, Javascript, and CSS will then interact with the back end Microservice.
 The microservice will handle the REST API request and add a new employee to the system.

+The way this project is laied out with an "API" package containing documented Java Interfaces.
+This are used by the "IMPL" and "APP" packages where logic and functionality occurs in class files.

+"APP" is designed to handle higher level tasks such as connecting the the Mongo DB and performing Service logic.

+Whereas "IMPL" is designed to process the incoming requests to act as a gate keeper to "APP" class files.